-Name Range Step Default Description Delayed pick-up release • No • Yes - Yes Resetting characteristics selection (either time-delayed or instant) after the pick-up element is released.
-If activated, the START signal is reset after a set release time delay.
+Name Range Step Default Description Delayed pick-up release No Yes - Yes Resetting characteristics selection (either time-delayed or instant) after the pick-up element is released.
+If set to "Yes", the START signal is reset after a set release time delay.
 Release time delay 0.000150.000s 0.005s 0.06s Resetting time.
 The time allowed between pick-ups if the pick-up has not led into a trip operation.
-If the "Delayed pick-up release" setting is active, the START signal is held on for the duration of the timer.
+If the "Delayed pick-up release" setting is set to "Yes", the START signal is held on for the duration of the timer.
 Op.Time calculation reset after release time • No • Yes - Yes Operating timer resetting characteristics selection.
-When active, the operating time counter is reset after a set release time if the pick-up element is not activated during this time.
-When disabled, the operating time counter is reset directly after the pick-up element is reset.
+When set to "Yes", the operating time counter is reset after a set release time if the pick-up element is not activated during this time.
+When set to "No", the operating time counter is reset directly after the pick-up element is reset.
 Continue time calculation during release time • No • Yes - No Time calculation characteristics selection.
-If activated, the operating time counter continues until a set release time even if the pick-up element is reset.
+If set to "Yes", the operating time counter continues until a set release time even if the pick-up element is reset.